-Your dining room, believe it or not, is a truly multi-functional space.
+Your small dining room, believe it or not, is a truly multi-functional space.
 You will eat in there, entertain in there, as well as perhaps work and create in there.
 For busy families it can be a playroom and a craft room too; there are so many options.
-So when you think about the style and design of your dining room, you need to think about how you want it to look and what the end goal for the dining room is.
+So when you think about the style and design of your dining room, you need to think about how you want it to look and what the end goal for the small dining room is.

 The problem can be when it is quite a small dining room, though.
 How can you make the most of the space, without it being too cramped, cluttered, and squashed?
 Here are some design ideas and tips to help.